RG2021/Retailers-Segmentation/README.md

 # Retailers-Segmentation
-Segmenting various retailers in an area based on their sales.
+Segmenting various retailers in an area based on their sales data.